 Our story begins in 1914, when Mr. A. W. Spanton placed an advertisement in the Sacramento Bee newspaper asking all interested in stamp collecting to meet for the purpose of forming a stamp club.
-Twelve responded, resulting in the formation of the Sacramento Stamp Club.
-The Sacramento Stamp Club held their first meetings at the Y.M.C.A. (which used to be at 5th & J Streets).
+Twelve people responded, resulting in the formation of the Sacramento Stamp Society.
+The Sacramento Stamp Society held their first meetings at the Y.M.C.A. (which used to be at 5th & J Streets).
 The membership grew rapidly, and the club moved to larger quarters at the Chamber of Commerce.
 Later the club meetings were held at the Travelers Hotel, where a meeting room was provided by the management.
 Since those early times, the club has also held its meetings at schools, churches, and the Easter Seals Society Center.

-In 1941 the Council of Northern California Philatelic Societies held their first annual stamp exhibit at the Sacramento Hotel, with the Sacramento Stamp Club as host.
+In 1941 the Council of Northern California Philatelic Societies held their first annual stamp exhibit at the Sacramento Hotel, with the Sacramento Stamp Society as host.

-In 1961 the Sacramento Stamp Society became incorporated, with its name being changed to the Sacramento Philatelic Society, Inc. The Sacramento Philatelic Society produced a number of stamp exhibits at the Country Club Shopping Center, and in the Hobbies Building at the California State Fair.
+In 1961 the Sacramento Stamp Society became incorporated, with its name being changed to the Sacramento Philatelic Society.
+The Sacramento Philatelic Society produced a number of stamp exhibits at the Country Club Shopping Center, and in the Hobbies Building at the California State Fair.
 The Sacramento Philatelic Society has also held a number of stamp exhibitions.

-SACAPEX (Sacramento Camelia Philatelic Exhibition) began in 1969, as a combined effort with the Camelia City Stamp Club of Sacramento.
+SACAPEX (Sacramento Camellia Philatelic Exhibition) began in 1969, as a combined effort with the Camellia City Stamp Club of Sacramento.
 The event was initially held at the El Rancho Motel, in West Sacramento.
 After 1969, SACAPEX was produced solely by the Sacramento Philatelic Society.
-The name SACAPEX was continued (but now meaning Sacramento California Philatelic Exposition), with shows scheduled for every two years, until 1974 when it became an annual event.
+The name SACAPEX was continued (but now meaning Sacramento California Philatelic Exposition), with shows scheduled for every two years, until 1973 when it became an annual event.
 The venue for SACAPEX was held at a number of hotels in the Sacramento area, which included the Senator Hotel, the Red Lion Inn (@ I-80 & Arden Way), and the Scottish Rite Center (where the show’s been happening since 1984).